davidkesnr/biclustering/README.md

     ## [1] 15

-I am recruiting 15 CPU’s for the biclustering.
+The output indicates that I am recruiting 15 CPU’s for the loop.

-The `foreach` loop uses a single index vector as a loop counter, but I need to be able to loop through two indices (one for `r` and one for `c`) simultaneously.
-To achieve this, I make a dataframe with all combinations of individual `rc` pairs, and will use the row index of the dataframe as the `foreach` loop counter to sequentially extract and run the ``` r``c ``` combination contained in each row.
-I set the range of site clusters to attempt from 2 to 18, and the time clusters from 2 to
+The `foreach` loop uses a single index vector as a loop counter, but I need to be able to loop through two indices simultaneously (one for `r` and one for `c`).
+To achieve this, I make a dataframe with all combinations of individual `rc` pairs, and use the row index of the dataframe as the `foreach` loop counter to sequentially extract and run the `rc` combination contained in each row.
+I set the range of site clusters to attempt from 2 to 18 and the time clusters from 2 to 13:
-13:

 ``` r
 #get an index dataframe